InBetweenNames/COMP3520ComputerGraphics/README.md

 for software rendering.
 The code needs a bit of cleaning up, but otherwise should work fine.
 Pull requests are welcome to improve the code.

+The code is written in mostly C such that students without a C++ background can more easily understand it.
+There are some parts that need to be overhauled, like the conversion from floating point coordinates to integer coordinates.
+However, the basic ideas should be evident.
+In class, we'll discuss how this would have been implemented using fixed-point arithmetic.

 A live demo compiled using Emscripten and WebAssembly is available [here](https://inbetweennames.github.io/SDL2TemplateCMake/)

 Controls: